The Demise of the Retail Store & the Rise of Online Shopping

 With the closing of multiple storefronts and shops, retail employees are becoming jobless by the dozens.
 No longer do people even frequent the few stores that remain, requiring them to keep less and less real people in their employ.
 Their overhead alone is costing more than it is worth because with the internet, they can sell and ship directly to people’s homes making operations far more cost-effective…as long as you don’t consider the cost to humanity.

 However, those costs are not always truly relayed to you the consumer.
 Although your online selections may be endless and shipping may be fast and free, the inability to try on the clothing or shoes, or even to judge the quality of the toy or household item may be making your purchases more expensive and less convenient.
+Online coupons are also on the rise due this phenomenon and you can easily get the newest coupons from the stores like Debenhams and many more by doing some quick online searches.

 Further, a large majority of online retailers will ship to you for free, but then charge a return shipping fee if you are not satisfied with the item.
 This can become costly as many companies charge a minimum rate no matter how many items are being returned, may charge for both the original and return shipping if you are not satisfied, and large items can be extremely cost-prohibitive.
 Bottom line is people end up keeping items they do not want or won’t use because frequently the return shipping cost discourages them.